havarnov/rask/README.md

 # Rask

-A simple web framework for Rust.
+A micro web framework for Rust.
 Based on [hyper](https://github.com/hyperium/hyper).

 This project is very much a work in progress.